YifanShenSZ/Columbus7-Extension/README.md

 4. H marking the head of a basis, number of alphas, number of contracted basis.
 Basis are sorted by l
 5. Alpha value, contraction coefficients

+### MCSCF
+To enforce 2nd order optimizor: set a large tol(9), and set WNORM in mcscf.in to 0 < WNORM < tol(9)

 ### MRCI
 #### Computation cost
 The upper limit of CI expansion on 24 core avx2 processor computer in 2019 is ~ 200,000,000

 #### General modification
-Tighten MCSCF tolerance in mcscfin before running MRCI:
+Tighten MCSCF tolerance in mcscfin before running MRCI, recommend:
 * energy change < tol(1)=1e-12
 * gradient (W) norm < tol(2)=1e-8
 * orbital correction (K) norm < tol(3)=1e-8